-1. Content is now stored as data externally to SFCC so you can easily re-use it in a range of frontend experiences like native mobile apps and in-store systems 2.
-Content is now portable - you can manage it separately to the SFCC instance, 3.
-If internationalization and localization of content is required, content managers can use Amplience's powerful tools to create localization workflows that use a
+- 1. Content is now stored as data externally to SFCC so you can easily re-use it in a range of frontend experiences like native mobile apps and in-store systems - 2.
+Content is now portable you can manage it separately to the SFCC instance, making upgrades and re-platforming simpler and less risky than before - 3.
+If internationalization and localization of content is required, content managers can use Amplience's powerful tools to create localization workflows that use a range of external translation providers